 a.
-Standard 1 - Quality evaluation and review of the examination
+Standard E1 - Quality evaluation and review of the examination

-The examination provider must have in place effective policy and procedures for the monitoring and review of the examination leading to the award of a specialty qualification.
+The provider must have in place effective policy and procedures for the monitoring and review of the examination leading to the award of a membership qualification.

-Requirements Evidence E1 Examination providers must have a quality framework in place that details how the quality of the examination is managed.
-This will include ensuring necessary development to examinations that maps across to the GDC approved curriculum/latest learning outcomes for the relevant specialty and adapts to changing legislation and external guidance.
-There must be a clear statement about where responsibility lies for this quality function. relevant policies and procedures and documentation supporting quality management of the examinations review policy and timeline use of multisource feedback E2 Any concerns identified through the operation of this quality framework, including internal and external reports relating to quality, must be addressed as soon as possible. relevant policy and procedures including escalation process and whistleblowing policy risk log with solutions and actions taken minutes from relevant meetings E3 Quality Frameworks must be subject to rigorous internal and external quality management procedures.
-External assessors must be utilised and must be familiar with GDC approved curriculum/latest learning outcomes and their context. relevant policies and procedures information about external examiners and verifiers internal / external verification / quality assurance reports b.
-Standard 2 - Specialty trainee assessment
+Requirements Evidence E1 Programme and examination providers must have a quality framework in place that details how the quality of the programme/examination is managed.
+This will include ensuring necessary development to programmes/examinations that maps across to the GDC approved curriculum/latest learning outcomes for the relevant specialty and adapts to changing legislation and external guidance.
+There must be a clear statement about where responsibility lies for this quality function.
+Relevant policy, procedures and documentation supporting quality management of the programme, review policy and timeline, use of multisource feedback including patient feedback.
+E2 Any concerns identified through the operation of this quality framework, including internal and external reports relating to quality, must be addressed as soon as possible.
+Relevant policy and procedures including escalation process, whistleblowing policy, Risk log with solutions and actions taken, Relevant minutes from meetings.
+E3 Quality Frameworks must be subject to rigorous internal and external quality management procedures.
+External assessors must be utilised and must be familiar with GDC approved curriculum/latest learning outcomes and their context.
+Relevant policy and procedures, Information about external examiners and verifiers, Internal/external verification/quality assurance reports.

+b.
+Standard E2 - Specialty trainee assessment

-Assessments must be reliable and valid.
+Assessment must be reliable and valid.
 The choice of assessment method must demonstrate achievement of the learning outcomes approved by the GDC for the relevant specialty.
 Assessors must be fit to perform the assessment task.

 Requirements Evidence E4 Examination providers must demonstrate that assessments are fit for purpose and deliver results which are valid and reliable.
-Where appropriate, assessment conclusions should include more than one sample of performance. relevant policies and procedures assessment records E5 Assessment must involve a range of methods relevant to the learning outcomes and these should be in line with current and best practice and be routinely developed, refined, monitored and quality managed. mapping to relevant learning outcomes descriptions of assessments assessment development framework and meetings E6 Examiners must have the necessary skills, experience and training to undertake the task of assessment, including, when necessary, registration with a regulatory body. relevant recruitment and appointment policy and procedures list of assessors / examiners showing qualifications, training, experience and registration status evidence of assessor calibration and recalibration external examiner / verifier reports.
-E7 Examination providers must document external examiners reports on the extent to which examination processes are rigorous, set at the correct standard, ensure equity of treatment for specialty trainees and have been fairly conducted. external examiner / assessor reports records showing actions taken
+Where appropriate, assessment conclusions should include more than one sample of performance.
+Relevant policy and procedure,Assessment records.
+E5 Assessment must involve a range of methods relevant to the learning outcomes and these should be in line with current and best practice and be routinely developed, refined, monitored and quality managed.
+Mapping and description of assessments, Assessment development framework and meetings.
+E6 Examiners must have the necessary skills, experience and training to undertake the task of assessment, including, when necessary, registration with a regulatory body.
+Relevant recruitment and appointment policy and procedures, List of assessors/examiners showing qualifications, training, experience, and registration status, Assessor calibration and recalibration, External examiner/verifier reports.
+E7 Examination providers must document external examiners reports on the extent to which examination processes are rigorous, set at the correct standard, ensure equity of treatment for specialty trainees and have been fairly conducted.
+External examiners/assessors reports, Records showing actions taken.

-E8

-Assessment must be fair and undertaken against clear criteria.
+- E8 Assessment must be fair and undertaken against clear criteria.
 The standard expected of specialty trainees in each area to be assessed must be clear and trainees and staff involved in assessment must be aware of this standard.
 A recognised and justified standard setting process must be employed for summative assessments.

-- relevant policy and procedures including managing bias
+- Relevant policy and procedures including managing bias,

-- specialty trainee and staff handbooks
+- Specialty trainee and staff handbook,

-- clear marking / assessment criteria and guidance
+- Clear marking/assessment criteria and guidance,

-- communication mechanisms
+- Communication mechanism,

-- records of review meetings
+- Records of review meetings,

-- records of a range of assessors being used
+- Records of a range of assessors being used,

-- evidence of standard setting procedures
+- Standard setting procedures,

-- arrangements for failed candidates
+- Arrangements for failed candidates,

-- appeals process.
+- Appeals process.